How to pay for adaptations to your home

 The Royal British Legion or SSAFA Forces Help or ABF The Soldiers’ Charity may be able to help pay for equipment and adaptations if you are a veteran.

-Check you’re claiming benefits that you are entitled to
+Check you’re claiming benefits that you can

 See gov.uk for more information.

-- Search Newcastle give benefits advice to older people in the West of Newcastle
+Search Newcastle gives benefits advice to older people in the West of Newcastle

 Other useful information